apple/swift-homomorphic-encryption/Sources/PIRProcessDatabase/PIRProcessDatabase.docc/PIRProcessDatabase.md

 metadata for `r = bucketCount x hashFunctionCount` tables' keywords.

 #### Encoding Entry Size
-For Index PIR, we can opt-in to encode the entry size info into the database when the entries have various sizes.
+For Index PIR, we can opt-in to encode the entry size info into the database when the entries have various sizes, by setting `encodingEntrySize: true`.
-Turning this option on allows automatic removig excessive `0` suffix padded to the entries during encoding.
+Turning this option on allows automatic removing excessive `0` suffix padded to the entries during encoding.